-Class hours: 4 lecture/lab Prereq: "C" or higher in ABRP 20 Description: This course is design

-Description: This course is designed to teach the student techniques and methods of preparing the Auto Body surface for painting.
+Class hours: 4 lecture/lab Prereq: "C" or higher in ABRP 20 Description: This course is designed to teach the student techniques and methods of preparing the Auto Body surface for painting.
 The emphasis will be placed on different methods of preparing a surface for painting to include chemical, mechanical and physical means.
 Safety precautions will be emphasized throughout the training.